 CLASS ACTION – 101, The Basics

 A class action lawsuit is unique as particularly defined groups (individuals and/or entities) are not before the court as parties but instead collectively represented by individual member plaintiffs.
-These ‘unnamed’ class members are then bound by orders, judgments and settlements of a ‘certified class’ unless they elect to ‘opt out’.
-(Click link for Simpluris’ ‘opt out’ article.)
-While class actions origins are based upon English common law of equity (click link to see Simpluris articles on history of class action) our modern procedures and requirements are a unique American phenomenon and have various interlocking requirements to obtain ‘certification’ as a class.
+These ‘unnamed’ class members are then bound by orders, judgments, and settlements of a ‘certified class’ unless they elect to ‘opt out.’
+(Click the link for Simpluris’ ‘opt out’ article.)
+While class actions origins are based upon English common law of equity (click the link to see Simpluris articles on the history of a class action) our modern procedures and requirements are a unique American phenomenon and have various interlocking requirements to obtain ‘certification’ as a class.

 And it is admittedly confusing.